 This paper documents the first qualitative study exploring patients' and health professionals' views on online psychotherapy for people with IBD and comorbid anxiety/depression.
 The study found that online psychotherapy is acceptable for this group and has provided practical suggestions on how to adapt an existing evidence-based, “Tame Your Gut”, programme to the needs of those people with IBD who suffer comorbid psychological symptoms.

 “Tame Your Gut” was well-received by the participants who welcomed its format and user-friendliness.
-There were discrepancies in the responses from the health professionals and patients about the length and number of sessions, with the proposed duration between 15 minutes and 1-hour and between 3 and 10 sessions.
+There were discrepancies in the responses from the health professionals and patients about the length and number of sessions.
+The proposed duration varied between 15 minutes and 1-hour and between 3 and 10 sessions.
 There is no univocal opinion on the number and duration of online psychotherapy sessions.
 Most studies in a recent systematic review (Hanlon et al., 2018) provided a 10-week therapy.
 However, a clear link between the length of the programme and the attrition rate was not observed.
 In fact, a 6-week intervention had a higher attrition rate than some 10-week programmes (Hunt, 2009; Ljotsson, 2011).
 Given similar efficacy and attrition rates of “Tame Your Gut” when delivered for 10 and 8 weeks (McCombie et al., 2016; Mikocka-Walus et al., 2015), the shorter duration seems more appropriate as it saves resources.

 Most participants accepted the plain language and desired less but clearer text.
-This could be explained by the comorbid fatigue and the fact that patients with IBD and anxiety and/or depression are less able to process large amounts of information (Jamison et al., 1989; van Langenberg et al., 2017; Rock et al., 2014), hence breaking the information into sections and presenting as bullet points would improve the satisfaction with the programme.
+This could be explained by the comorbid fatigue and the fact that patients with IBD and anxiety and/or depression are less able to process large amounts of information (Jamison et al., 1989; van Langenberg et al., 2017; Rock et al., 2014).
+Therefore, breaking the information into sections and presenting as bullet points would improve the satisfaction with the programme.
 In addition, participants felt that videos were more personalised than the text.
 This is supported by the finding of online health interventions for other mental health disorders, where patients found communication through videos to be more personal (Ben-Zeev et al., 2018).
 In addition, information delivered through videos appears to be more effective than the textual presentation of information, by improving patient engagement, concentration and interest (Lee, 2011; Alley et al., 2014; Soetens et al., 2014; Stanczyk et al., 2016).

 Further, participants expressed concern about “Tame Your Gut” not being tailored and wished for future programmes to meet each patient’s needs.
 Hawkins et al. (2008) suggested that content matching, feedback and personalisation strategies help to attain the tailoring goals (Hawkins et al., 2008).
-Indeed, tailored online interventions appear to be more effective compared to non-tailored (Strecher et al., 2005; Lustria et al., 2013; De Cocker et al., 2016) and future online psychotherapies should attempt to tailor content to participants’ individual needs.
+Indeed, tailored online interventions appear to be more effective compared to non-tailored (Strecher et al., 2005; Lustria et al., 2013; De Cocker et al., 2016).
+Thus, future online psychotherapies should attempt to tailor content to participants’ individual needs.